78th Signal Battalion (United States)

 The 78th Signal Battalion is a strategic Signal Battalion subordinate to the 516th Signal Brigade and headquartered at Camp Zama, Japan.
 The battalion supports the United States Army Japan (USARJ).
-The battalion has four subordinate units - Headquarters and Headquarters Detachment (HHD) (Camp Zama), 287th Signal Company (Camp Zama), 333rd Signal Company (Okinawa), and 349th Signal Company (Okinawa).
+The battalion has four subordinate units - Headquarters and Headquarters Detachment (HHD) (Camp Zama), US Army Network Enterprise Center-Camp Zama (Camp Zama), US Army Network Enterprise Center-Okinawa (Okinawa), and US Army Defense Satellite Communications System (DSCS) -Okinawa(Okinawa).

 Mission

 The battalion mission is to provide and defend the Pacific LandWarNet and expeditionary communications capabilities as part of U.S. Army Pacific's Theater Information Grid, enabling mission command and information superiority.

 History

 The 78th Signal Battalion was activated October 16, 1992, and based at Camp Zama, Japan but is tied to the U.S. Army Signal Corps history and lineage dating back to the end of World War II.

 In August 1945, the 232nd Signal Operations Company was deployed to Yokohama and the 4035th Signal Support Seaborne Communications Detachment was deployed to Tokyo.
 Jointly, they comprised the First U.S. Army Communications Center with general headquarters in the Dai-ichi Life Building, Tokyo.
 Shortly thereafter, other small signal elements in Japan were absorbed and the unit was redesigned the 71st Signal Service Battalion.
 The unit was assigned the mission of operating the long lines communication system in the Far East.
 Post, camp and station communication responsibilities were given to the Japan Signal Service Battalion, which had been formed just prior to the 71st Signal Service Battalion activation.

 In 1947 on Okinawa, the 8111th Army Service Unit was activated.
 Part of its mission was the performance of signal functions.
 In 1957, the 8111th was redesignated the U.S. Army Signal Group, Ryukyu Islands.
 In 1958, the 71st Signal Service Battalion and the Japan Signal Service Battalion combined to form the U.S. Army Communications Agency.
 In 1960 it assumed responsibility for signal supply elements of U.S. Army Depot, Sagami.

 In 1963, the depot mission was transferred to U.S. Army Depot, Japan.
 At the same time, the Army Communications Agency was re-designated U.S. Army Signal Command.
 In 1964, the Signal Command transferred the long haul communications mission, including tape rely, transmitter, receiver, microwave, and troop sites to the United States Air Force.
 From 1965 to 1966, the battalion remained a facility operated by the U.S. Army Strategic Communications Command (STRATCOM) and underwent two name changes.
 They were STRATCOM Station-Okinawa which soon changed to STRATCOM Signal Group-Okinawa.
 In November 1966, they were again re-designated was redesigned to U.S. Army Strategic Communication Signal Group (USASTRATCOM), Japan.

 In 1970, a major addition to STRATCOM Signal Group-Okinawa was activated.
 The Area Maintenance and Supply Facility (AMSF) concept was implemented in Okinawa.
 The unit provided maintenance and supply support to the electronics and signal units on the island, and eventually, its mission was expanded to cover the entire Pacific region.